grorge123/db23-final-project/README.md

 5. Write a report (Details can be seen below)
 6. Push to GitLab and open a merge request

+## How to Run
+1. Start the server
+2. Load the provided Approximate Nearest Neighbor (ANN) dataset
+3. Stop the server to flush all the changes
+4. Restart the server
+5. Run the provided ANN benchmark
+6. Check the benchmark result

+Note: Your improvement will be evaluated on the provided properties (10k items with 48-dimensional vector embedding each)

 ## Hints

 - We will only use `HeuristicQueryPlanner` for our vector search operations.